hleveillegauvin/sib2humPlugin/README.md

 Work in progress

+## Version 0.05
+* Spines are now in the correct (i.e. reverse from Sibelius) order
+* Fixed an issue with Whole-Measure Rests.
+Still uses "rr" though.

 ## Version 0.04
 * Dictionaries for pitches and accidentals.
 Supports up-to double flats/sharps.
 Other type of accidentals (e.g. quarter tones) not supported.
 * Following C.Sapp's changes to Instrument Code, \*Iud   => \*Ioud